NGaikwad99/CompTIASecPlus-Prep/All modules.md

 #### Tools
 * **Trusted platform module (TPM)** is a specialized chip that resides on a PC's motherboard.
 It is designed to store cryptographic keys used for volume encryption and for facilitating a secure boot process.
 TPM is primarily used for securing data on a specific computer or device
 * **Hardware security module (HSM)** is a removable hardware unit that much like TPMs is designed to create, store and manage digital keys for digital signatures, authentication and other cryptographic functions.
 HSM is used for securing data on a network or system-level.
-* **Key management systems** offer centralized storage and managemnet of keys and certificates while enforcing policies. many cloud providers provide KMS as a service for their environments.
+* **Key management systems** offer centralized storage and management of keys and certificates while enforcing policies. many cloud providers provide KMS as a service for their environments.
 * **Secure enclave** helps separate secret information such as cryptographic keys from the main CPU throughout their life cycle.
 Vendors include Apple, SGX, Google's Titan M and Samsung's TrustZone and Knox.

 #### Obfuscation